The Netflix documentary exposing the horrors of America’s deadliest law

-The Perfect Neighbour: The Netflix documentary exposing the horrors of America’s deadliest law
+The Perfect Neighbor: The Netflix documentary exposing the horrors of America’s deadliest law

 On the morning of Friday, 2 June, 2023, Ajike Owens did something very normal – she knocked on her neighbour’s door.
 Her son had come home and said that the 58-year-old woman who lived nearby, named Susan Lorincz, had shouted and thrown items at his younger brother for playing on their shared grass area.
 Owens, a mother of four, crossed the street to speak to Lorincz and find out what had happened.
 But without answering her calls, Lorincz shot Owens through her front door, leaving her to die in the street.
 She was just 35.